box/box-python-sdk/docs/ai.md

 - prompt `str`
   - The prompt provided by the client to be answered by the LLM.
 The prompt's length is limited to 10000 characters.
 - items `List[AiItemAsk]`
   - The items to be processed by the LLM, often files.
+To search across and ask questions about the contents of a Box Hub, pass a single item with `type` set to `hubs`.
+See the item `type` property for details.
 - dialogue_history `Optional[List[AiDialogueHistory]]`
   - The history of prompts and answers previously passed to the LLM.
 This provides additional context to the LLM in generating the response.
 - include_citations `Optional[bool]`
   - A flag to indicate whether citations should be returned.
 - ai_agent `Optional[AiAskAgent]`

 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.